glaucuslinux/glaucus/cerata/musl/README.md

 Don't symlink ldconfig to toybox's true as toybox won't recognize ldconfig, instead create an ldconfig script with true in it

+Musl's regex doesn't support GNU regex functions, so we can't use the flag `--without-included-regex` on several of the GNU packages, so we default to their already included GNU regex that has GNU regex functions...
+(Does uclibc-ng do the same as well?)